deaddogdown/BlenderCheatSheets/README.md

 ## 💬 Welcome Message from the Developer

-Welcome to Blender Shortcuts
+Welcome to Blender CheatSheets

 This tool was designed to help modellers of all age ranges see and access Blender’s common functions in an easy-to-use toolbar.
 Transparent and easily accessible even for Newbies, with standard terminology and accessibility to the most common keyboard, mouse, and numpad controls.

-Blender Shortcuts is free for life.
+Blender CheatSheets is free for life.
 If you'd like to support us so we can keep this addon up-to-date, please feel free to donate, sponsor, and help fund this addon.

-Blender Shortcuts will only be compatible with LTS versions.
+Blender CheatSheets will only be compatible with LTS versions.

 Enjoy using Blender with new eyes!